Highly secure encryptor for SWIFT payments

 the two keys at the right.
 Furthermore, a suitable

-external key needs to
+external key module must

 be present in the slot to the left of the lower key.